ghuntley/ghuntley-wyam/input/blog/how-to-use-twitter.md

   - personal brand
 ---

 Figuring out how to use Twitter was one of the best things I've ever done as a .NET software developer, there's a vibrant intertwined community that deeply cares.
-Here's the instruction manual I wish I had when I was first starting out on how to get plugged in.
+Here's the instruction manual I wish I had when I was first starting out.

 * Your avatar is _very very very important_ have something distinctive and don't change it ever unless it's to get a professional mugshot taken.
 Changing your avatar damages other peoples mental association of who you are and will set your progress back dramatically in the early years when people are getting to know you.
 * Ignore the twitter new user onboarding workflow.
 Don't follow super star personalities like Kayne West (unless you like Kayne) or the media as they will drown out the real opportunities on twitter.